salan223/SphereMovie/doc/sprint2/standups.md

 # Standup 1 - November 22nd, 2024
 ## Murtaza Hussaini
-  1. Worked on:
+  1. Worked on: Started implementing the search functionality for the SphereMovie website.
-  2. Commit to:
+  2. Commit to: Completing the initial version of the search functionality.
-  3. Done by:
+  3. Done by: November 25th, 2024.
   4. Blockers: None

 ## Karishma Maharjan